casid/jte/README.md

 > Besides `StringOutput`, there are several other `TemplateOutput` implementations you can use, or create your own if required.

 If you had more than one page like `example.jte`, you would have to duplicate a lot of shared template code.
-Let's extract the shared code into a tag.
-Tags are template snippets that can be called by other templates.
+Let's extract the shared code into another template, so that it can be reused.

-Let's move stuff from our example page to `tag/page.jte`:
+Let's move stuff from our example page to `layout.jte`:

 ```htm
 @import org.example.Page